 Naomi Foyle was born in London, England, and grew up in Hong Kong, Liverpool and Saskatchewan.
 She spent the late nineties working in South Korea and travelling in Central America, Asia and Australia, and now lives in Brighton UK, a pebble’s throw from the sea.

 Naomi’s debut novel, Seoul Survivors, a cyberchiller set in South Korea, was published by Jo Fletcher Books in February 2013.
 Her second novel, Astra, the first book in the Gaia Chronicles, an eco-SF quartet set in a post-fossil fuel Mesopotamia, appeared from JFB in 2014, followed by Rook Song (2015), The Blood of the Hoopoe (2016) and Stained Light (2018).
 The series has earned comparisons to the work of Ursula K. Le Guin and Mervyn Peake.
 In 2022 Naomi recieved major funding from Arts Council England to adapt the four novels as ASTRA, a multimedia theatre production for adults designed and directed by Raven Kaliana of Puppet(R)Evolution.
 As a work-in-progress, ASTRA won the Brighton Fringe ONCA Green Curtain Award for work that engages audiences and artists with social and environmental challenges.

-Naomi is also the author of nine poetry pamphlets and three full collections: The Night Pavilion, a 2008 Poetry Society Recommendation and The World Cup (2010) both from Waterloo Press; and the transatlantic publication Adamantine (Red Hen/Pighog Press, 2019).
-Her tenth pamphlet, Importents, is forthcoming from Waterloo Press in May 2021.
+Naomi is also the author of ten poetry pamphlets and three full collections: The Night Pavilion, a 2008 Poetry Society Recommendation and The World Cup (2010) both from Waterloo Press; and the transatlantic publication Adamantine (Red Hen/Pighog Press, 2019).
+Her tenth pamphlet, Importents, was published by Waterloo Press in 2021.
 Her poetry readings include appearances at The Cuisle Festival in Limerick, Tacheles Art House in Berlin and the Babylon Festival for International Cultures and Arts in Babil, Iraq.
 Originally trained in theatre, she has collaborated with artists, musicians and filmmakers on projects including the prize-winning videopoem Good Definition (2004) and several spoken word CDs.
 Librettist of the award-winning bouffon opera Hush (Theatre Passe Muraille, Toronto 1990), she has also written a short verse drama, ‘The Strange Wife’, produced by the Bush Theatre in 2011 as part of 66 Books: 21st C Writers Speak to the King James Bible.